Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Results

 \subsection{Super-Resolution}

-We investigate whether the downstream improvements come from the informational content of real high-resolution data or are merely a result of the addition of the spatial affinity objective.
+We investigate whether the downstream improvements are from the informational content of real high-resolution data or are merely a result of the addition of the spatial affinity objective.
 To test this, we compare the \textit{SA-model} against a control model trained with `false' high-resolution images generated via interpolation of the mid-resolution images.
-As shown in Table \ref{tab:sr-res}, the model that uses real HR data outperforms the upsampled baseline in all cases, confirming the value of the high-resolution data in learning better representations of low-resolution data.
+As shown in Table \ref{tab:sr-res}, the model that uses real HR data outperforms the upsampled baseline in all but one case, confirming the value of the high-resolution data in learning better representations of low-resolution data.